 The rule in the fifth paragraph does not imply that the share alternative in the offer is to be determined on the basis of the value of the prior transaction at the time of the prior transaction, (cf. the first paragraph).
 The share alternative in the offer is instead to provide the same, or for the shareholders more favourable, exchange ratio as in the prior transaction.
 In such cases, however, the offer is also to include a cash alternative which corresponds in terms of value to at least the price of the consideration shares on the contract date of the prior transaction.
 The requirement for a cash alternative does not apply if the seller in the prior transaction is obliged to retain the consideration shares (known as lock-up) until the offer is either withdrawn or payment of consideration has commenced.
-If the offeree company conducts a split or aggregation of its shares or conducts a new share issue with preferential rights for the shareholders in the period between the prior transaction and the offer, this is to be taken into account when determining the exchange ratio to be applied in the offer's share alternative.
+If the offeree company conducts a split or aggregation of its shares or conducts a new share issue with preferential rights for the shareholders in the period between the prior transaction and the offer's share alternative.